survivejs/react-book/manuscript/15_language_features.md

 console.log(lane, rest); // 'foo', ['bar', 'baz']
 ```

 The spread operator (`...`) is useful for concatenating.
-You see syntax like this in Redux examples often:
+You see syntax like this in Redux examples often.
+They rely on experimental [Object rest/spread syntax](https://github.com/sebmarkbage/ecmascript-rest-spread):

 ```javascript
 [...state, action.lane];